MassBank/MsMultiviewJsPlugin/SPEC.md

 This controller facilitates many features as follow:

+- Order mass spectra information of active window
 - Compare mass spectra information of active window with other windows/tabs.
-- Import mass spectra information of other windows/tabs into active window.
-In this situation,  `mv.event.chart.load.success` method should re-implement to satisfy each responses according to the necessity.
+- Import mass spectra information from other windows/tabs to active window. *In this situation*,  `mv.event.chart.load.success` method should re-implement to satisfy each responses according to the necessity.
 - Remove mass spectra information from active window.
-- Error messages for invalid data URLs.
+- Error messaging for invalid data URLs.

 #### `Options` -> Window Manager